steveswinsburg/sakai-widgets/README.md

 ## Available configuration

 ````
-# Set the maximum number of users to show in each setion within the Site Members widget
+# Set the maximum number of users to show in each section within the Site Members widget
-widget.sitemembers.maxprofiles=30
+widget.sitemembers.maxusers=30

+# Set the maximum number of connections to show in the My Connections widget
+widget.myconnections.maxusers=30

 ````